colinsongf/DBPedia/README.md

 The goal is to identify the different parts of the sentence using regular expressions and a NLP framework.

-1. Identity recognition
+2. Identity recognition

 Once we can identify the words corresponding to a person (or a thing for ex), we can use DBpedia to return the page corresponding to this entry.
 We will then form a SparQL query to return the date of birth for example identified as a particular URI.

-1. Rendering of the result
+3. Rendering of the result

 The result of the SparQL query (JSON) is then converted into a simple string by retaining the English version only.

-1. Prototype code in Python (NLTK, Quepy)
+Prototype code in Python (NLTK, Quepy)

 NLTK and Quepy libraries provide a simple and elegant way to transform natural language to database queries.
 A similar approach may be implemented in Scala or Java but would take significantly longer and would fall outside the scope of this exercise.

-The complete code is available in my Github repository.
+The complete code is available in my Github repository: https://github.com/denismaurin/DBPedia.git

 NLTK [http://www.nltk.org](http://www.nltk.org): NLTK is one of the most preeminent platform for Natural Language Processing (NLP) and incorporates a comprehensive suite of text processing libraries.
 For classification, tokenization, stemming, tagging, parsing, etc.